Responsibility: KE Contracting Services

 - Other terms and conditions

-A modification to a subaward agreement may be prompted if a modification to the prime award is received by AMT or the department submits an Award Change Request.
+A modification to a subaward agreement may be prompted if a modification to the prime award is received by the Awards Management Team (AMT) or the department submits an Award Change Request.
 If requesting a modification to change the statement of work or budget/budget justification, upload revised versions of these documents to the Award Change Request in ERA.
+If the budget is increasing beyond the original obligated amount, an additional cost price analysis may be required.

 Subrecipients are required to submit invoices to [email protected] on a monthly or quarterly basis, depending on the terms and conditions of the agreement.
 Once received, the AMT GCO conducts an initial review and routes the invoice to the PI for approval.
 Once the PI gives his/her approval, AMT provides sponsored approval, and then sends the invoice to Accounts Payables for processing and payment.